 Learn

-North Carolina’s growth and prosperity have depended greatly on the contributions of countless men and women – many of whom have not been included in our state’s written history.
+North Carolina’s growth and prosperity have depended greatly on the contributions of many individuals whose lives and perspectives have not been included in our state’s written history.

-There are numerous individuals, including people of color and other underrepresented groups, who have played vital roles in the storied history of North Carolina.
-The North Carolina Freedom Park expands the state’s history and brings the hidden branches of the Freedom story to the surface.
-Here you can learn more about their stories.
+There are countless individuals, including people of color and other underrepresented groups, who have played vital roles in the history of North Carolina.
+The North Carolina Freedom Park invites visitors to deepen their knowledge of our state’s history and lifts some of those hidden branches of our freedom story back up to the light.

-• The park has 138 panels designed to be the color of the natural earth.
-Each panel is a different shape that fit together like a puzzle.
+• The park has 138 panels designed to be the color of the natural Carolina earth.
+Each panel is a different shape, and they fit together like a puzzle.

 • The panels weigh approximately 5,000 lbs. each and were produced in Wausau, Wisconsin before being transported to Raleigh by truck.